-The summers when the Marine Corps move us to a new duty station are the hardest on my kids.
+The summers when the military moves us to a new duty station are the hardest on my kids.
 The last few weeks before a move are super hectic as you prepare to PCS, wrap up volunteer commitments and finish out the school year.

 Then there is the actual move, the unpacking, figuring out where everything goes, learning about your new location.
 For kids, a PCS summer can put them in friend limbo, especially if you live off base.
 Your new neighbors may already be busy with summer camps and vacations.
 And kids without friends often end up B-O-R-E-D! (insert slow eye roll here!)

 I’ll admit after the intense emotions of a PCS (we rarely have a smooth one), I’m not ready or willing to entertain my kids.
 But short of locking them in their new rooms all day, I have come up with some ideas to keep them busy and keep the whining and boredom to a minimum.
 So, what can a kid do when they are bored?
 Here are 9 ways to hold off summer boredom and not hurt anyone in the process!

 #1 Get Creative